 If you have no core, we can get a Pettit Built OTS Engine right to your door.
 Pettit Engines are known for unsurpassed quality, top performance and outstanding reliability, all reasons why our rotary engines are considered to be the best by so many people all around the world.

 Pettit Built OTS engines typically include new rotor housings, rotors, gears, and e-shafts (unless otherwise listed on your quote).
-Due to all the new parts, standard 2 rotor builds are typically between $4995 & $5495 plus a core charge of $800-$1000.
+Due to all the new parts, our standard 2 rotor build is $5895, plus a core charge of $800-$1000 and shipping were applicable.

 OTS Pricing & Core Charges

 ***** plus an $800 - $1000 core charge ******

 - 13B Twin Turbo Series 6, 7, 8 & REW - $5895